David-Maine-Floated/Cute-Cat-Club/README.md

 ![Alt Text](/images/image-7.png)

-### I hope you have fun learning differnt facts about these cute cat breeds!
+### I hope you have fun learning different facts about these cute cat breeds!
 And why yes, I did in fact make the theme song myself.